Guinness World Records: Evolution

-Lucky Diamond Rich is "the world's most tattooed person", and has tattoos covering his entire body.
-He holds the Guinness World Records title as of 2006.
+As of 2006, Lucky Diamond Rich holds the Guinness World Record of "The world's most tattooed person", with tattoos covering his entire body.

 Recent editions have focused on record feats by individuals.
 Competitions range from obvious ones such as Olympic weightlifting to the longest egg tossing distances, or for the longest time spent playing Grand Theft Auto IV or the largest number of hot dogs consumed in three minutes.
 Besides records about competitions, it contains such facts such as the heaviest tumour, the most poisonous fungus, the longest-running soap opera and the most valuable life-insurance policy, among others.
 Many records also relate to the youngest people to have achieved something, such as the youngest person to visit all nations of the world, currently held by Maurizio Giuliano.
+Others relate to the oldest person to be doing something, such the Oldest Drag King, currently held by El Daña.

 Each edition contains a selection of the records from the Guinness World Records database, as well as select new records, with the criteria for inclusion changing from year to year.
 The latest edition is the 72nd, published in August 2025.

-The retirement of Norris McWhirter from his consulting role in 1995 and the subsequent decision by Diageo Plc to sell The Guinness Book of Records brand have shifted the focus of the books from text-oriented to illustrated reference.
+The retirement of Norris McWhirter from his consulting role in 1995 and the subsequent decision by Diageo Plc to sell The Guinness Book of Records brand have shifted the focus of the books from text-orientated to illustrated reference.
 A selection of records are curated for the book from the full archive but all existing Guinness World Records titles can be accessed by creating a login on the company's website.
 Applications made by individuals for existing record categories are free of charge.
 There is an administration fee of £5 (or $5) to propose a new record title.